 If Salvator Mundi could speak, he would probably have some hair-raising stories about the kings whose palaces he decorated, including the first King of England, Charles I, in the 17th century.
 He also suffered some bad times during his 500 years and suffered damaged that warranted restoration.
 Unfortunately, some bad professionals who treated him over the years, changed him beyond recognition and so he lost the masters’ special touch.
 For years, “Salvator Mundi” was considered a negligible work by one of Leonardo’s students.
 It is therefore not surprising that in 1958 it sold for only $ 70.

-After disappearing for decades, an American art dealer, an expert on Old Masters, found the painting in 2005 at a trivial auction in the United States and decided to purchase it along with two other dealers for $10,000.
+After disappearing for decades, an American art dealer, an expert on Old Masters, found the painting in 2005 at a trivial auction in the United States and decided to purchase it along with two other dealers for just over $1,000.
 This was a reasonable price for a dirty and not particularly high quality painting from the Renaissance period.
 But then came the turning point!

 The partners decided to have the painting restored and that was when the original Leonardo qualities were revealed.
 For six years, until 2011, the world’s best experts on Leonardo engaged in a deep study of the painting, that led to an almost sweeping conclusion – Leonardo da Vinci himself created this painting.

 Salvator Mundi was then “launched” in late 2011 at the Da Vinci exhibition at the National Gallery in London.
 Newspaper headlines compared the event to the discovery of a new planet!
 The audience stood in line for hours to witness the miracle.
 Salvatore Mundi regained its lost dignity.